Mary-berry-77/Trial2Paid-SharedOffice-Conversion/README.md

 ## 🧪 Conversion Analysis: What Drives Payment in the Post-Pandemic Era?

-o identify which behaviours most influence conversion, we trained an XGBoost classifier on post-pandemic user data.
+To identify which behaviours most influence conversion, we trained an XGBoost classifier on post-pandemic user data.
 This model was optimised for **recall (0.72)** to uncover behavioural patterns, not for deployment accuracy.

-### 1. Top Behavioural Drivers (Feature Importance)
+#### 1. Top Behavioural Drivers (Feature Importance)

 ![feature importance (post-pandemic)](https://github.com/user-attachments/assets/8bb068ea-e0d2-4f9c-aa29-bddcd238d344)
 _Extracted from user-level features_